 After entering Teresa Shelter, potential residents must be referred by the Teresa Shelter Director or Case Manager.
-All potential residents are prescreened in a phone interview.
-After the prescreening the Program Director sets up a time for a tour.
+All potential residents come directly from the Teresa Shelter, making the Maria House Doorway 2.
 At admission, each woman’s needs are assessed.
 Based on those needs, goals are set.
 Women are expected to stay at least three to six months, but no more than two years.
-During this time, staff works closely with the women to set developmental goals and create strategies to achieve them.
-With the assistance of the Program Director and Case Manager, goals for each woman are written, reinforced daily and updated weekly.
+During this time, their Case Manager works closely with the women to set developmental goals and create strategies to achieve them.
+With the assistance of the Program Director and Case Manager, goals for each woman are written, reinforced daily and updated as needed.

 Residing at Maria House

 Each woman is expected to pay for part of the cost of her stay at Maria House including her personal items, food, clothing, transportation and operating expenses for the program.
 Even though this amount is generally only a small percentage(30% of monthly income) of the total cost of her stay, it helps her develop a greater sense of responsibility and derive satisfaction from being able to support herself, at least partially.

 Existing community resources are utilized for job training, education, employment, individual and family counseling plus access to safe, affordable, permanent housing.
 In addition, staff at Maria House offers life-skills training and many supportive services on-site.
 These services include:

 - Parenting skills